u-man-lab/find_duplicated_images/README.md

 2025-08-14 14:00:22,504 [INFO] __main__: Writing CSV file "results/file_paths_list_grouped_by_its_name.csv"...
 2025-08-14 14:00:23,134 [INFO] __main__: "group_file_paths_list_by_its_name.py" done!
 ```
-(For reference, it took about 3m40s to process 33,753 files.)
+For reference, it took about 3m40s to process 33,753 files.
+Run on Synology DS218 (Realtek RTD1296, 4-core 1.4 GHz, 2GB DDR4) with 2×4TB WD Red (SMR) in RAID1.

 The resulting CSV will be like: